bazurbat/jagen/doc/Build.md

 commands at the same time.
 This includes the targets building as dependencies of the ones specified as build command arguments and all others not currently up to date if used in combination with '--all' option.

-If neither the '--follow' nor the '--follow-all' option is given the output of all commands shown in turn after they complete.

 The '--quiet' option disables printing of the command outputs to the terminal.
 The output is still saved to logs.